collective/collective.collectionfilter/README.rst

 Add as many filter/search portlets directly to a collection.

 When you select values from the filter the results are loaded asynchronously onto the page (no page refresh).
-Unless you turn off ajax loading in the registery or are using Plone 5.0.
+Unless you turn off ajax loading in the registry or are using Plone 5.0.
 If you are using special theme or view template you can customize ``Content Selector`` and/or ```View Template``` to ensure ajax loading works correctly.
 Make sure the selector exists on the source collection template and on the target page which shows the filtered results.